jpwhalley/GMS_Stats_Course/5_Statistical_Analysis_of_Genome-wide_data/README.md

 Required Software/Data
 ----------------------
 Please have R latest version installed, and please download the dataset provided.
-Please also try to install the R package 'mvtnorm'.
+Please also try to install the R packages 'mvtnorm' and 'numDeriv'.